Rushil1234/dish-vz-agentic-bootcamp/README.md

 ## Objective
 The objective is to design and implement an **Agentic AI-enabled incident management system** that leverages orchestration of specialized agents.
 The solution will allow a NOC Supervisor to:

-- Query server and network status in real time.
+- Query server and network status in real time
-- Diagnose the root cause of network incidents using logs and resolution guides.
+- Diagnose the root cause of network incidents using logs and resolution guides
-- Coordinate communications with internal field teams.
+- Coordinate communications with internal field teams
-- Trigger remediation flows when required.
+- Identify remediation flows when required

 The assistant will serve as a **single conversational interface** (text or voice) for the Supervisor, reducing tool-switching and empowering faster decision-making.